maximilianokaizen/nx-login-user-project/README.md

 # nx-login-user-project
-A simple example using Nx, NestJS and React for a Login App
+A simple login example using NX, NestJS, React, Golang, Kafka and Docker.